8uu/OwnMyWay/README.md

 2. Do you have an iOS version?

-    _No, but we are continuing to expand our platforms._
+    _No, but we are continuing to expand support._

 3. Are you really better than Uber?